SrimanPotluri/TheatreSeatingDesign/Readme.txt

 Miller Call to split party.
 ```

+(***Runnable Jar is available in ProjectRunnableJar folder***)

 INSTRUCTIONS TO RUN:

 1. In terminal, check if java is installed.
+2. Download jar from ProjectRunnableJar folder here
-2. Navigate to folder that you saved the runnable jar file to
+3. Navigate to the jar that you saved from terminal
 3. Run java -jar TheatreSeatingDesign.jar
 4. Enter input to see the output